 How much does the license cost?

 If you are getting a new license, the Montana Department of Agriculture will prorate the cost depending on the year within the cycle.
-Broadwater County is at the beginning of a new cycle.
 When you renew at the beginning of the new cycle, the cost will be $60.
+In 2021, Broadwater County is the second year of the cycle and the cost will be prorated to reflect that.
 License fees were increased by House Bill 126 during the 2017 legislative session.

 How many credits do I need to recertify and how much time to I have?

 Broadwater County is in region 2.
 All licenses in our region will expire on December 31, 2024.
 You must acquire six (6) credits by the end of the cycle to recertify.
 These can be obtained by attending a program, online or by taking a closed book test by the end of the cycle.
-To receive information about credit opportunities in the county, contact our office and ask to be added to our email list.
+To receive information about credit opportunities in the county, fill out the form to be added to our email list.
 Usually several credit opportunities are provided in the county each year.
 If you need to know how many credits you have, contact our office or use MDA's Applicator Search.